wokwi/wokwi-docs/docs/diagram-format.md

 sidebar_label: diagram.json
 ---

 Each simulation project contains a diagram.json file.
-This files defines the components that will be used for the simulation, their properties, and the connections between the components.
+This file defines the components that will be used for the simulation, their properties, and the connections between the components.